Skip to content

 1. On your new database's page, you'll see a "Getting Started" dialog -- select it!

-2. For "Restrict inbound connections", this is completely optional and beginneers should skip this for now.
-We skip this because if you'll be running calculations on some supercomputer/cluster, then you'll need to add ALL of the associated IP addresses in order for connections to work properly.
-That's a lot of IP addresses to grab and configure properly -- so we leave this to advanced users.
+2. "Restrict inbound connections" is optional and beginners should skip it for now.
+We skip this because if you're running calculations on a supercomputer/cluster, you'll need to add ALL the associated IP addresses for connections to work properly.
+That's a lot of IP addresses to collect and configure correctly -- so we leave this to advanced users.

-3. "Connection details" is what we need to give to Simmate/Django.
+3. "Connection details" is the information we need to provide to Simmate/Django.
 Let's copy this information.
-As an example, here is what the details look like on DigitalOcean:
+For example, here's what the details look like on DigitalOcean:

 username = doadmin